MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-tutorial-flow.md

 ## Phase 3: Configure the flow<a name="configure-flow"></a>

 > [!NOTE]
-> If you have previously created a flow using an Azure AD connector, Power Automate automatically reuses the token and you can skip this step.
+> If you have previously created a flow using a Microsoft Entra connector, Power Automate automatically reuses the token and you can skip this step.

 1. In the list of apps, on the row in which **Defender for Cloud Apps** appears, select **Create**.